benhmoore/Argon/README.md

 fresh.user.remember();
 ```
 *This uses the localStorage object to save the username and password to the user's computer, if a username and password are not provided when defining a new instance of Cenny, these credentials will be used.*
+*localStorage is used to prevent syncing of confidential information outside of the user's computer.*

 ...And once we remember that our complicated username and password are not that complicated at all, we'll want to forget them.
 ```javascript